nreinig3/anomaly-detection-capstone/README.md

 #### Capstone (Practicum) project for Master of Science in Computational Analytics degree @ Georgia Tech

+Problem: My team's project was sponsored by Novelis, a global leader in the production of low-carbon Aluminum rolls used by beverage packaging, automotive, aerospace, and other industries.

 The goal of my team’s Capstone (Practicum) project was to develop an unsupervised anomaly detection method with high enough [precision and specificity] to be implemented in our sponsoring company's manufacturing facilities (our sponsor for the project was Novelis, a leading manufacturer and recycler of aluminum).
 Several machine learning methods were tested; the one I focused on was a transformer architecture because they tend to be accurate and although typically slower than ML methods like auto-encoders, there have been recent advancements that have made them more practical in industrial anomaly detection settings.
 My transformer work involved building upon a recently published transformer architecture with class-leading high performance metrics and relatively fast inference speed.
 The flowchart shows the major processes: